 Next, move the external links to the dropdown menu.
 In this dropdown, "Nature" links to the first section of this page http://sunnysideup.strikingly.com/photos, and "Urban" links to the second section on the same page.

-Lastly, hide the original page that the sections are on by unchecking the "Show in navigation" options in the settings gear and publish your changes.
+Lastly, hide the original page that the sections are on by unchecking the "Show in navigation" option in the settings gear and publish your changes.

-After setting up the external links to sections in the dropdown menu, you'll have dropdown menu that looks like this:
+After setting up the external links to sections in the dropdown menu, it will look like this:

 Note: Currently, we only support dropdowns for the navigation bar.
 We do not support dropdowns for the footer.